2015–16 FK Kukësi season: August

 On 2 August, Dmitri Stajila returned to his partent club Sheriff Tiraspol following the end of his loan spell at Kukësi.
 On the same day, Pero Pejić, the club's top goalscorer last season, left the team to join the Persian Gulf Pro League side Esteghlal for an undisclosed fee.
 Two days later, the club signed with Renaldo Rama from the Greek side Fostiras.
 On 6 August, in the returning leg against Legia Warsaw, Kukësi suffered another defeat, this time 1–0 away, and was eliminated with the aggregate 4–0.
 Four days later, Vilfor Hysa announced his departure on 10 August 2015 following the expiration of his contract with the club.
 Following the end of European campaign, Gentian Muça returned to his parent club Tirana.

 Kukësi started its domestic season on 23 August with a 2–0 home victory against the newcomers of Bylis Ballsh thanks to the goals of Mateus Lima and Erick Flores.
 This victory was followed by a 1–0 away lose to Skënderbeu Korçë six days later.
-On the last day of the month, Kukësi brought the last reinforcements in the squad, signing Eglantin Dhima from Sopoti Librazhd, Franc Veliu from Flamurtari Vlorë, Enea Koliqi from Olympiacos Volou and Leomir Cruz from Marília.
+On the last day of the month, Kukësi brought the last reinforcements in the squad, signing Eglantin Dhima from Sopoti Librazhd, Franc Veliu from Flamurtari Vlorë, Enea Koliqi from Olympiacos Volos and Leomir Cruz from Marília.